leonardoLopesDev1908/Pcap_basics/README.md

 Based on the following guide: https://talalio.medium.com/building-a-packet-sniffer-9460f394041

-I'm developing a more complete app with it in https://github.com/leonardoLopesDev1908/NetworkTools
+This basic exercise helped me with other app available at https://github.com/leonardoLopesDev1908/NetworkTools